Image

 The Urban Agenda for the EU represents a new multi-level working method, for urban policy and practice, promoting cooperation between Member States, cities, the European Commission, and other stakeholders.

 It was launched in May 2016 with the Pact of Amsterdam and reconfirmed as a valuable initiative in November 2021, with the Ljubljana Agreement.
-In the 2021–2027 period, support to the Urban Agenda for the EU will be provided under the European Urban Initiative.
+In the 2021–2027 period, support to the Urban Agenda for the EU is provided under the European Urban Initiative.

 What are the objectives of the Urban Agenda for the EU?

-In the Pact of Amsterdam, the Ministers responsible for urban matters affirm that:
+In the Pact of Amsterdam, the EU Ministers responsible for urban matters affirm that:

 UAEU objective 1 UAEU objective 1